 4.Take half a day out to see live lava trails and the smoking craters of Mount Etna.
 You don’t need a guide, you can drive up, take the cable car or walk if you’re feeling active.

-5.Film fanatics will enjoy the Godfather tours that are available on the island, taking movie lovers to iconic locations that were used during the filming of the famous trilogy.
+5.Film fanatics will enjoy the Godfather tours that are available on the island, taking movie lovers to iconic locations that were used during the filming of Francis Ford Coppola's famous trilogy.

 Don’t leave without…